-This Summer we toured rural areas in Scotland with our HOS on wheels van.
+In Summer 2016 we toured rural areas in Scotland with our HOS on wheels van.
 We visited Inverness, Nairn, Elgin, Peterhead and Inverurie in week 1.
 Heading South in week 2 we visited Hawick, Selkirk, Kelso, Galashiels and Peebles.

 With our HOS on wheels tour we brought housing options advice for disabled people, older people and veterans to rural communities in Scotland.
 Full details of the venues and dates of our tour can be found here: HOSonwheels

 We were delighted with the success of the tour.
 We received help from the organisation Working on Wheels who provided us with our tour van and our Intern, Brandi Berger, who supported us along the way.

 Fraser, our Engagement & Development Manager, visited the US in July 2014 as part of a research trip funded by the Winston Churchill Memorial Trust.
 Find out more about them on their website: WCMT